chipsalliance/caliptra-dpe/verification/README.md

 # DPE Verification Tests

+* client: A generic Golang DPE client library
-This test suite is a userspace test-suite which exercises DPE commands end-to-end and ensures compliance with the DPE iRoT Profile.
+* testing: A userspace test suite which exercises DPE commands end-to-end and ensures compliance with the DPE iRoT Profile.